 Travellers are liable for heavy fines for breaking import limits for Germany.
 Customs (Zoll) is taken seriously and certain categories of controlled items are dealt with as below.

-UK and Irish citizens wanting long stays or to work in Germany are subject to EU provisions.
+Irish citizens wanting long stays or to work in Germany are subject to EU provisions.
 The 2013 modification of the Schengen Agreement requires visitors to hold travel documents valid for three months after their intended departure date from Germany (most other European countries have implemented similar provisions).
 Under the protocols travellers holding a Schengen visa may move between signatory countries without border checks and stay for a period up to 90 days.
-The implications of the Brexit process for UK citizens entering Germany are expected to become clear during 2017.

 Entry visas are required by citizens of Botswana, India, Jamaica and several Caribbean countries, Kenya, Lesotho, Namibia, Nepal, Nigeria, Papua New Guinea, South Africa, Sri Lanka, Tanzania and Zimbabwe.
 A full list is at the foreign ministry website, where the provisions of the Schengen Agreement are outlined.